CityOfPhiladelphia/open-budget-data-transformer/validator/README.md

 - fund: General Operating Fund
   department: City Council
   class: Personal Services
-  subclass: Salary Control
   total: 100000

 - fund: General Operating Fund
   department: Mayor's Office-Labor Relations
   class: Purchase of Services
-  subclass: Transportation
   total: 1500
 ```

 ## note
-- Proposed budgets do not have subclasses, so the tests should
-exclude the `subclass` line, and reflect the total for the overall
-`class`.
 - Proposed budgets combine the `Materials and Supplies` and `Equipment`
 classes into one `Materials, Supplies and Equipment` class.
 Adopted
 budgets have them separate.